Astros vs. Twins Player Props Betting Odds

-Byron Buxton and Yordan Alvarez are two of the players with prop bets for the taking when the Minnesota Twins and the Houston Astros meet at Minute Maid Park on Tuesday (at 8:10 PM ET).
+Sportsbooks have listed player props for Yordan Alvarez, Byron Buxton and others when the Houston Astros host the Minnesota Twins at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!